1950 Jun: Korean War—Into the Jet Age: 77 Squadron’s Mustangs in Korea (AI Study Guide)

 Further reading

-Zupp, O. 2023, A Very Different War: RAAF Operations in the Korean War, Big Sky Publishing, Sydney.
+• Zupp, Owen, 2023, A Very Different War: RAAF Operations in the Korean War, Big Sky Publishing, Newport, New South Wales.